KrzysztofBalejko/CV/README.md

 *Accounts Payable*

-Working on diversified portfolio of residential and commercial properties in UK.
+Working on portfolio of student accommodation properties in London.

 **Starwood Hotels & Resorts Inc - The Park Tower Hotel Knightsbridge** (January 2014 to July 2014)